good

 Reports and Statistics in Asana

-Summarize real-time data in a single dashboard.
+Compile real-time data into a dashboard.

-Asana offers a variety of different pre-made charts.
+Asana offers various pre-made charts.

 Automations Through Workflows and Rules